 Most people that are behind on payments will probably only be receiving a few letters and phone calls notifying you of the debts, whether it’s yours or not.

 While you may be getting constant phone calls and letters from collection agencies, some collectors even take the extreme step of showing up at your home or place of residence in an attempt to collect on your debts.

-If a debt collector comes to your home, you may feel intimidated and embarrassed.
+If debt collectors come to your house, you may feel intimidated and embarrassed.
 Some people even view this practice as a complete form of harassment.

-When it comes to debt collectors, they do have the legal right to show up at your home just like any other person can.
-The Fair Debt Collection Practices Act (FDCPA) does not explicitly state that a collector cannot come to your place of residence.
+When it comes to debt collectors, they do have the legal right to show up at your home, just like any other person can.
+The Fair Debt Collection Practices Act (FDCPA) does not explicitly state that a debt collector or debt collection agency cannot come to your house or home.

 What to do if a Collector Comes to Your Home

 If a debt collector comes to your home, do not in any way shape or form hand them any cash or anything of value.
-There are a large number of scammers who can also pose as debt collectors in an attempt to scam you out of a hard-earned dollar.
+There are a large number of con artists who can pose as debt collectors in an attempt to scam you out of a hard-earned dollar.

-You are not required to answer the door, but if you do, be certain to get the collector’s name and agency written down.
+You are not required to answer the door, but if you do, be certain to get the debt collector’s name and his/her collection agency written down.
 See if you can follow them to their vehicle to get their license plate as well.

 You are also not required to identify yourself to the debt collector.
 The debt collector is only allowed to discuss the debts with the person who owes money, not family members, friends, or neighbors.